piotrwitek/typesafe-actions/README.md

 What I mean specifically is that named arguments in returned "action creators" will be renamed to some generic "non-descriptive" arguments like a1, a2, etc..., moreover function arity with optional parameters will break "type soundness" of your function signature.
 In the end it will force you to do an extra effort for explicit type annotations and probably result in even more boilerplate when trying to work around it.

-**That's why in `typesafe-actions` I created API specifically designed to retain complete "type soundness" in Static Typing of TypeScript.**
+**That's why in `typesafe-actions` I created API specifically designed to retain complete "type soundness" with static-typing of TypeScript.**

 [⇧ back to top](#table-of-contents)